apache/nifi/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/README.md

 mkdir "$WD"
 cd "$WD"

-# place new keystores / truststores (for more info: https://nifi.apache.org/docs/nifi-docs/html/walkthroughs.html#securing-nifi-with-mtls)
+# place new keystores / truststores
+#   for more info, see the [walkthrough for securing NiFi with mTLS](https://nifi.apache.org/docs/nifi-docs/html/walkthroughs.html#securing-nifi-with-mtls)

 # switch to output directory, create final output directory
 cd "$WD"